mikeliou/knowledge-distilled/books/Designing Data-Intensive Applications/qa.md

 # Questions & Answers

 Below are two sets of questions and answers for *Designing Data-Intensive Applications* by *Martin Kleppmann*.
 The first set tests the understanding of the book’s core principles beyond just definitions.
-The second set focuses requires deeper reasoning, nuanced trade-offs and the ability to apply concepts in complex and real-world scenarios.
+The second set requires deeper reasoning and the ability to apply concepts in complex and real-world scenarios.

 ## Medium-Difficulty